 The project will carry out the following activities in collaboration with key stakeholders:

-- Carry out a logistics assessment in all districts and arrange all procurement, shipping, delivery, and storage of spray tanks, spare parts, insecticides, and personal protective equipment (PPE).
+- Conduct logistics assessment in all districts, and arrange all procurement, shipping, delivery, and storage of IRS commodities.

-- Ensure safe and correct insecticide application, thus minimizing human and environmental exposure to IRS insecticides, in compliance with the Pesticide Evaluation Report and Safer Use Action Plan and Supplemental Environmental Assessment (SEA)
+- Ensure safe and correct insecticide application, thus minimizing human and environmental exposure to IRS insecticides, in compliance with the Safer Use Action Plan in the Supplemental Environmental Assessment (SEA).

 - Continue the VectorLink Collect mobile data collection by spray operators at full capacity in the two districts.

 - Use the KoboCollect mobile application to document environmental compliance incidents and report on them during the campaign for timely follow-up.